tulip-lab/open-data/Macau2018/README.md

 This dataset `Macau2018` contains the `monthly tourist arrival volumes` and `Search Intensity Indices` (SII) data of `Macau` from January 2011 to August 2018.
 There are 259 features in total:

-* The first column is the date
+* The first column is the date/month
-* The second and the third columns are the arrival data
+* The second and the third columns are the arrival volume
 * The column (#4-#214) are SII for 211 related keywords are obtained from [Google Trends](https://trends.google.com), and
 * The rest 45 columns are SII for keywords collected from [Baidu Index](https://zhishu.baidu.com).